aravindh28/aws-cp-creds/README.md

 ```
 ## Credits

+I love LLMs.
 Script and documentation created with assistance from Claude (Anthropic).

 ## Contributing